 I listened to these lines of love and adoration over and over again, weekend after weekend, and thought about whether that was true for me.
 Who did I want to talk to when a life-changing event happened?
 At this point in my life, who makes me feel most comfortable and at home?
 Every time I’ve told this story, when I get to this part, all of my friends laugh at me, so if you’re reading at home and the answer to these questions makes you giggle, just know that I understand.
 When I truly thought about it, I realized that the person I wanted to chat with on my drives home from work, or after a frustrating day, wasn’t my girlfriend.
 It was my mom.
 Now hold up.
 My mom?

 Once I came to that conclusion, it was pretty clear to me that my girlfriend and I needed to break up.
 She was great and I have nothing but love for her, but I think once you realize that your mom is still the most important person in your life, it should be obvious to you that your relationship isn’t working.
 If it’s not, I’d recommend re-evaluating.

-So how did I go from grumpy single person to happy single person?
+So how did I go from a grumpy single person to a happy single person?
 I’ve listened to and learned from my couples.
 Every vow I hear, every wedding I coordinate, informs me now.
-I have unique access to understand how to be a better partner, because I watch people become partners every day.
+I have unique access to understanding how to be a better partner because I watch people become partners every day.
 I watch the happiest day of people’s lives: couples professing the truest part of themselves, and asking for truth and honesty in return.

 I’m really lucky to be able to do my job.
 I’m lucky that couples trust me enough to express that love in front of me.
 It’s special, and it’s exciting.
 And I’m thrilled that I can learn how to become better at my job, and how to become a better partner.